angela1C/Programming-and-Scripting-Problem-Set-2019/README.md

 6. solution-7.py to remove extra print statements

-(For now I am just following the format that Ian went through on the Skype call)

 This repository contains my solutions to the Problem Set 2019 for the module Programming and Scripting at GMIT as part of the Higher Diploma in Computing and Data Analytics.
 [Problem Set Instructions]("https://github.com/ianmcloughlin/problems-pands-2019/raw/master/problems.pdf" )